- You cannot do worthwhile recording and breeding to improve flock performance unless all animals are identified.

 - Tattoos.
 Here sharp pins in the shape of numbers and letters are held in special pliers and punched into the middle of the sheep’s ear between the ligaments.
-Black pigment is then rubbed in to the wound.
-It’s important to put plenty of pigment on the pins and make sure the sheep do not move when it first feels the pain.
+Black pigment is then rubbed into the wound.
+It’s important to put plenty of pigment on the pins and make sure the goats do not move when it first feels the pain.
 Don’t flinch, and grit your teeth once you close the pliers.

-- You are very lucky if the ID is readable for much of the sheep’s life, and a vivid imagination is always useful when trying to decide on the ID!
+- You are very lucky if the ID is readable for much of the goat's life, and a vivid imagination is always useful when trying to decide on the ID!

 - In goats it’s possible to tattoo the underside of the tail.